 Sometimes the effects of FASD are more visible or obvious (e.g. having distinctive facial features, physical differences, impaired sight or hearing, or a developmental disability).
 Other times the effects of FASD aren’t obvious at all (e.g. sometimes having trouble understanding instructions).
 This can make it difficult for people with less-recognizable types of FASD to get diagnosed and treated.

 The only cause of FASD is exposure to alcohol before birth.
 While there is no known cure, FASD can be prevented by avoiding alcohol completely during pregnancy.

 The effects of FASD are different for each person, but there are some symptoms that are common.
 People with FASD may have particular difficulty with:

-- Behaviour.
-Young people with FASD often get mistakenly labeled “bad” or “defiant” because they act in ways that seem inappropriate.
+Behaviour.
+Young people with FASD often get mistakenly labelled “bad” or “defiant” because they act in ways that seem inappropriate.
 In fact, impulsive actions and problems with judgment (for example, trusting someone who is taking advantage of them) are common features of FASD.

 No one asks for FASD, and it can be very difficult for people to cope, especially when few people really understand what FASD is like.
 It is important to treat all people with FASD with respect and understanding.

 Kids and teens with FASD, especially if they have never had their condition diagnosed or are not getting enough support, may experience long-term consequences of their disorder that make their lives more challenging.